Welcome to the LRC!

 Welcome to the Learning Resources Center (LRC) at UMBC!

-The mission of the department is to provide superior undergraduate academic support programs.
+The goal of the department is to provide superior undergraduate academic support programs.
 The goal of these programs is for students to achieve their academic goals and become independent learners responsible for their education at UMBC.
 Students using academic support programs and services become successful students in class and in research activities.
-LRC programs include: tutoring, Supplemental Instruction, First Year Intervention, Placement Testing, success classes in math and study skills, and International Teaching Assistants Program.

 Students are introduced to our services before attending the first class as we are responsible for Placement Testing in Mathematics, Writing, and Reading.
 Placement tests are accessed online once a student has been admitted into UMBC.
 Appropriate course placement is crucial for future academic success.